MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Guides/GetStarted/Quickstart/README.md

 Repository is a collection of images.

 ```
-$: docker login - connect to a registry
+$: docker login  # connect to a registry

-$: docker tag Image-Tag Docker-Id/_repository:_tag - associate a local image with a repository on a registry
+$: docker tag Image-Tag Docker-Id/_repository:_tag  # associate a local image with a repository on a registry
-$: docker push Docker-Id/_repository:_tag - upload image to registry
+$: docker push Docker-Id/_repository:_tag  # upload image to registry

-$: docker run -p Outside-Port:Image-Port Docker-Id/_repository:_tag - run remote image from a registry
+$: docker run -p Outside-Port:Image-Port Docker-Id/_repository:_tag  # run remote image from a registry
 ```

 #### Remove resources

 ```
-$: docker system prune - remove dangling resources
+$: docker system prune  # remove dangling resources
-$: docker system prune -a - remove all resources
+$: docker system prune -a  # remove all resources

-$: docker container rm Container-Id - remove container
+$: docker container rm Container-Id  # remove container
-$: docker container rm $(docker container ls -a -q) - remove all containers
+$: docker container rm $(docker container ls -a -q)  # remove all containers

-$: docker image rm Image-Tag - remove image
+$: docker image rm Image-Tag  # remove image
-$: docker image rm $(docker image ls -a -q) - remove all images
+$: docker image rm $(docker image ls -a -q)  # remove all images
 ```

 ### 3: Services

 ```
-Service - part of a distributed application, a container in production
+Service: part of a distributed application, a container in production
-Stack - bundle of services?
+Stack: bundle of services?
-Task - a single container running in a service
+Task: a single container running in a service
 ```

 #### docker-compose.yml